 Assisting older persons in leading independent, meaningful, and dignified lives in their own homes and communities for as long as possible.

-8 session group class for people with fear of falling or past history of falls.
-The program helps reduce fear of falling and provides strategies for people to stay active and independent.
-Class will taught by local coaches.
+This is an 8 session group class for people with fear of falling or past history of falls.
+Many older adults experience concerns about falling and restrict their activities.
+A MATTER OF BALANCE is an award-winning program designed to manage falls, reduce the fear of falling and provides strategies for people to stay active and independent.
+Class will taught by local volunteer coaches.